Ice house (building): Persia

 By 400 BCE, Persian engineers were building yakhchāls in the desert.
 The structure used evaporative cooling, radiative cooling, solar chimney, and diurnal heat reservoir techniques to store ice, food, and sometimes make ice.
 Water was often channeled from a qanat to a yakhchāl, where it freezes when the conditions were right.
 The most common structures have a conical shape above ground with a subterranean storage space, shade walls, and ice pool.
 Many that were built centuries ago remain standing.

-Modern times

 United Kingdom

 The ice house was introduced to Britain in the 1600s.
 James I commissioned the first modern ice house in 1619 in Greenwich Park and another in Hampton Court in 1625–6.
-The Hampton Court ice house (or snow conserve) was a brick-lined well, which was 30 ft deep and 16 ft wide.
+The Hampton Court Palace ice house (or snow conserve) was a brick-lined well, which was 30 ft deep and 16 ft wide.
 A timber building with a thatched roof covered it.
 In 1660 Charles II had one built in London's upper St James's Park (now Green Park).